Script Pool

 Who am I to decide what’s right or wrong - if people should get the chance to move on, and at what cost?
 What does this mean for our society?

-How far is it okay to go in our desperate pursuits to ease the pain we carry?
+How far is it ok to go in our desperate pursuits to ease the pain we carry?

 Inspired by Ulrich Seidl, Andrea Arnold and Isabella Eklöf, I want to create a love letter to these characters.
 A sensory portrait of the moral grey areas of the world of psychic mediums.
 I want to focus on the fact that we as humans, in our sometimes tragicomically desperate attempts at reaching love and forgiveness, ironically usually end up becoming our worst selves.
 An equally compassionate, and morally complex, sensory portrait of the deeply human urge to feel loved.
 More than that - to feel worthy of love - forgiven for our shortcomings.